opnsense/docs/source/manual/how-tos/caddy.rst

 ---------------------------------

 ..
 Tip:: The same approach can be used for any upstream destination using TLS and a self-signed certificate.
+..
+Attention:: The OPNsense WebGUI is only bound to 127.0.0.1 when no specific interface is selected: :menuselection:`System --> Settings --> Administration` - `Listen Interfaces - All (recommended)`.
+Otherwise, use the IP address of the specific interface as "Upstream Domain".

 * | Open the OPNsense WebGUI in a browser (e.g. Chrome or Firefox).
 Inspect the certificate by clicking on the 🔒 in the address bar.
 Copy the SAN for later use.
 It can be a hostname, for example ``OPNsense.localdomain``.
 * | Save the certificate as ``.pem`` file.
 Open it up with a text editor, and copy the contents into a new entry in :menuselection:`System --> Trust --> Authorities`.
 Name the certificate ``opnsense-selfsigned``.